espressif/esp-protocols/components/esp_modem/examples/modem_console/README.md

 that sets up the DCE based on a custom module implemented in the `my_module_dce.hpp` file.
 The module class only overrides `get_module_name()` method supplying a user defined name, but keeps all other commands the same as defined in the `GenericModule` class.

+### Supported IDF versions

+This example is only supported from `v4.2`, due to support of the console repl mode.